TransformerOptimus/SuperAGI/superagi/tools/google_calendar/README.md

 # SuperAGI - Google Calendar Toolkit

 Introducing the Google Calendar Toolkit, a powerful integration for SuperAGI.
-With the Gogole Calendar toolkit, you gain the ability to do the following:
+With the Google Calendar toolkit, you have the ability to do the following:

 1. **Create Calendar Events**
 2. **List your Calendar Events**
 3. **Fetch an event from your Calendar**
 4. **Delete Calendar Events**

-# ⚙️ Installation
+## ⚙️ Installation

 ### ⚒️ Setting up of SuperAGI

-Set-up SuperAGI by following the instructions given [here](https://github.com/TransformerOptimus/SuperAGI/blob/main/README.MD)
+Set up SuperAGI by following the instructions given [here](https://github.com/TransformerOptimus/SuperAGI/blob/main/README.MD)

-# ✅ Quick start Guide:
+# ✅ Quickstart Guide:

 In order to get started with integrating Google Calendar with SuperAGI, you need to do the following: